Yunho0320/JavaConcurrency/README.md

 # JavaConcurrency
-The original code for Java Concurrency in Practice is publicly available on the official website.
-This repository is intended for my personal study only.
-It includes the original examples as well as personal modifications and experiments.
-All rights remain with the original authors and publishers.
+This repository documents my study of *Java Concurrency in Practice* by Brian Goetz.

+It is primarily intended for my personal learning.
+Without access to the textbook and my notes, this repository may not be useful to others.